bowhan/piPipes/README.md

 ###*chip* : ChIP-Seq pipeline
 ChIP Seq pipeline aligns both input and ChIP data to genome with Bowtie2.
 Peak calling was done using MASC2.
 Signal is normalized in three different methods (ppois, FE and logLR).
 TSS/TES/meta plots are drawn using bwtool.
-In the dual library mode, peak calling is redone for each sample without inter-library normalization, by differential peak calling algorithm of MACS2 directly.
+In the dual-sample mode, peak calling is redone for each sample without inter-library normalization, by differential peak calling algorithm of MACS2 directly.
 TSS/TES/meta plots are drawn for those loci using the normalized signal.

 A more detailed explanation can be found [here](https://github.com/bowhan/piPipes/wiki/ChIPSeq).